chaochingvang/To-Do-List-Application/INSTRUCTIONS.md

 - `feature-ordering-task-query`

-    - [ ]  Research [Query Params](https://expressjs.com/en/api.html#req.query) to have the request reverse the order of the returned todos.
+    - [ ]  Research [Query Params](https://expressjs.com/en/api.html#req.query) to have the request reverse the order of the returned to dos.

 - `feature-time-completed`